 Here is how I clean my sewing machine:

-Start by gathering your tools and turing off your machine.
-You could even unplug it for extra safety measure.
+Start by gathering your tools and turning off your machine.
+You could even unplug it for extra safety measures.
 I start by making sure the needle is in the “UP” position and turn off the machine.
 Remove the needle and the presser foot holder.
-Slide your flat bed attachment (surface) off.
+Slide your flatbed attachment (surface) off.
 Slide the needle plate cover towards you to remove.
 See all that gunk?
 YUCK!